Radio Base Station

-History and Market
+History and mmarket

 Over the years every Mobile Telephony Base Station developed by the multinational (supported technologies range from IS136-TDMA to UMTS) has been sold with this name, although the concept of Radio Base is that of a transceiver that is primarily intended for serving as a trunked radio system Base Station for voice communication.

 A popular version of this RBS base station is the RBS6000.

 Technical information

 Depending on which kind of RBS, there are different hardware configurations.

 RBS2000 Technical information

 A legacy version of the RBS is the RBS2000 which usually has a combination or subset of these hardware cards: